Fiberglass Pools: Pros, Cons, and Other Considerations

 That may cost extra when you buy other inground pool types.

-Fiberglass pools include these features for no additional cost -- if you choose a model that happens to have them as part of their design.
+Fiberglass pools include these features for no additional cost -- if you choose a model that has them as part of their design.
 This means that you can get a pool with all the hottest features without worrying about racking up unexpected additional costs.

 (Read next: 7 Pool Extras That Won't Break the Budget)